 July 17–August 25, 2017

-Registration for the general public opens on February 21st—please contact firstname.lastname@example.org or 718 777 6854 for more information.
+Registration is now open!
+See below for registration form—or please contact firstname.lastname@example.org or 718 777 6854 for more information.

 Ready to make something this summer?
 Let’s go!

 Summer Media Camp is the perfect way for your children to explore something new, express their creativity, and experiment with technology.
 Working under the guidance of specially trained artists and educators, your child will collaborate with other children to create original movies, animated films, and video games, which will then be featured as part of a special showcase at the Museum.
 Each child will leave camp with the confidence and knowledge that they made something awesome!

 Each camp session runs Monday through Friday, 10:00 a.m.-4:00 p.m.
 Children ages 9-13 can participate; projects vary week to week, and sessions can be taken independently or in any combination.
 Your child will receive an abundance of personalized attention: the average child-to-teacher ratio is 7:1.
 All levels of experience are welcome.